Concerned about my child's behaviour in school

 It is important that school staff share information on your child’s behaviour with you, such as what the triggers are and what normally helps calm them.
 Make sure you also share any strategies you use with the school.

-Children can often show challenging behaviour if they are struggling with an element of school life.
+Children can often show behaviours that challenge when they are struggling with an element of school life.
 For example, your child may be:

 finding the work difficult

 finding the school environment difficult

 Have regular contact with their teacher to discuss their behaviour in school, and if this has affected their behaviour at home.
 Ask the school to encourage and reward positive behaviour, rather than focus on the negatives.
 It is important that you let the school deal with any discipline.

 The school may be able to set up a behaviour support plan where they can monitor your child’s progress.

 If the advice from other professionals is required, an early help assessment should be completed.
 Your education setting will usually request this.

 Some children will have a special educational need or disability (SEND) that impacts on their behaviour in school.
 If your child has a SEND, you may find it helpful to read our SEND Local Offer.